Planning a trip to Corsica and wondering whether you should make a road trip or just stay in one or two places and visit the rest from there?

-Two years ago we went to Corsica hoping to combine vacation with sightseeing as we often did on our other trips in France and Italy.
+A few years ago we went to Corsica hoping to combine a vacation with sightseeing, as we often did on our other trips in France and Italy.
 I did some research and booked two hotels, a week each.
-The first place we stayed at was in the North of the island, in Bastia area, and the other one near Ajaccio.
+The first place we stayed at was in the North of the island, in the Bastia area, and the other one near Ajaccio.

 I had read that the roads in Corsica are narrow and that you cannot drive very fast, so I planned our sightseeing accordingly.

-There is one thing I wish I would have known when preparing this trip though…
+There is one thing I wish I would have known when preparing Corsica trip though…

-So the last thing you want to do is drive the same road up and down while in the meantime you could be having a quiet evening reading a book or sipping a cocktail on some terrace with a beautiful view at your next destination.
+So the last thing you want to do is drive the same road up and down twice on the same day… While in the meantime you could be having a quiet evening reading a book or sipping a cocktail on a terrace with a beautiful view at your next destination.

 Corsica is best visited on a road trip